LH-Bench: Skill-Grounded Evaluation of Long-Horizon Agents on Subjective Enterprise Tasks: Experiments

-\paragraph{Agents recover from 70\% of errors, with distinct correction strategies.} Across 590 errors, agents self-correct 70.3\% of the time (Table~\ref{tab:recovery_summary}), demonstrating that test-time verification feedback enables meaningful self-correction \cite{kumar2025score}.
-The three harnesses exhibit distinct profiles: Claude Code is \emph{proactive}---94\% preview usage, iterating on structured feedback before proceeding; Codex is \emph{reactive}---encountering the most errors per run yet achieving the highest recovery rate (74\%); Gemini CLI is \emph{persistent}---100\% deploy rate across all runs, pushing through to deployment even with unresolved errors.
+\paragraph{Agents recover from 70\% of errors, with distinct correction strategies.} Across 590 errors, agents self-correct 70.3\% of the time (Table~\ref{tab:recovery_summary}), showing that verifier hooks are not only evaluators but useful runtime skills in their own right.
+The harnesses adopt distinct repair styles: Claude Code is \emph{proactive}, previewing early and often; Codex is \emph{reactive}, encountering more errors but recovering from many of them; Gemini CLI is \emph{persistent}, driving consistently to deployment.